mindscan-de/Tutorials/0x06_LanguageModel_ULMFiT/README.md

 # Model and Training

-Phase 1)
+The main idea is to have a static source task and any target task.
+The goal is to optimize the performancs of the target task.
+Language Modeling is considered the ideal Source Task.

+The objective was to implement a universal laguage model in the sense that universal means:
+* It works across varaing in document size, number, and label type
+* it uses a single architecture and training process
+* requires no custom feature engineering or preprocessing
+* it doesn't require additional in-domain documents or labels/labeled data

+Stage 1 -- General-domain LM pretraining
+* Pretrain the Language Model - The objective is predicting the next word.
+* Training is done on a general-domain corpus to capture general features of the languale in differert layers
+* see parameters for the LanguageModel Pretraining: arxiv:1708.02182
+  * Modell is an AWD-LSTM (ASGD Weight-Dropped LSTM) (ASGD - Averaged SGD) (SGD - Statistical gradient descent)
+  * 3 Layer LSTM with 1150 units in the hidden Layer and an embedding dimension of 400
+  * Loss is averaged over all examples and timestamps
+  * embeddings wurden uniform initialisiert zwischen -0.1 und +0.1, alle anderen gewichte wurden initialisiert -1/sqrt(H) und +1/sqrt(H)
+  * H is the size of the Hidden layer

+Stage 2 -- Target task LM-fine-tuning
-* Pretrain the Language Model - Objective is predicting the next word
+* Fine-Tune the pretrained Language Model on the new Dataset - Objective is predicting the next word.

-Phase 2)
-* Fine-Tune the pretrained Language Model on the new Dataset - Objective is predicting the nex word.
-Since the new dataset has different statistical characteristics, the fine-tuning step must be performed, to match the target task.
+* Since the new dataset has different statistical characteristics, the fine-tuning step must be performed, to match the target task and characteristics.
 * This will adapt the pre trained language model into your task oriented language model

-Phase 3)
+* Using of the proposed techniques (same paper) "discriminative fine-tuning" and "slanted triangular learning rates"

+Stage 3 -- Target Task X fine-tuning
 * Train the last Layer(s) to the task you want to perform.
-In ULMFiT train the classifier, by replacing the last (softmax) layer with a layer, which is able to perform the desired target task.
+In ULMFiT train the classifier, by replacing the last (softmax) layer with a layer/model, which is able to perform the desired target task.